Decoding QR Codes for fun and profit

 {"id":"yoxedn","user":"notused","packing_notes":"","h6k":"bcn8i"}

 Oh.
 Not sure what that means, really.
-Maybe you should carry on working on t2 scraper?
+Maybe you should keep working on solving t2?